Economic activities involved in EMU

 - structural policies that determine pension systems, labour- and capital-market regulations

-However, EMU brings more economic integration, with even more in the euro area.
+However, the EMU brings more economic integration, especially in the euro area.
 As a consequence, economic policy-making becomes a matter of common concern to all EU countries.
 To ensure the smooth operation of the EU economy as a whole, it is important that all countries coordinate their economic and fiscal policies with the common objective of stability and growth.

 A single currency supports the single market

 As well as bringing the benefits of economic stability, the EMU and the single currency also support a more effective single market which benefits people and enterprises.
 If national economic policies discourage the free movement of goods, services, capital and labour, then these benefits, including jobs and growth, would be reduced.
 Therefore, economic policy-making in EU countries should act to support the single market.